Comparing Credit Reports in Malaysia: Experian Credit Report vs CTOS Credit Report

 - Accuracy: AFAIK, data from both reports is mostly accurate – the same financial data was reported.
 CTOS report missed out my company though

-- Credit scoring: Even though my credit score from Experian and CTOS is different (640 vs 760), I believe both are accurate.
+- Credit scoring: Even though my credit score from Experian and CTOS reports are different (640 vs 760), I believe both are accurate.
 Perhaps they use different parameters and Experian is stricter.

 - Price: Experian is cheaper